 a headache that seems different from your usual migraine headaches.

-risk factors for coronary artery disease (such as diabetes, menopause, smoking, being overweight, having high blood pressure or high cholesterol, having a family history of coronary artery disease, being older than 40 and a man, or being a woman who has had a hysterectomy).
+risk factors for coronary artery disease (such as high blood pressure, high cholesterol, diabetes, menopause, smoking, a family history of coronary artery disease, being overweight, or being older than 40 and a man).

 Take Relpax exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Take Relpax as soon as you notice headache symptoms.
+Take Relpax as soon as you notice migraine symptoms.